yursha/howtos/IO.md

 # Java
 - Never use `FileWriter` and `FileReader` classes as they assume default char encoding and don't allow to specify one.
+Instead use `FileOutputStream` wrapped into `InputStreamReader` and `FileOutputStream` wrapped into `OutputStreamWriter`.

 #### Libraries
 - https://commons.apache.org/proper/commons-io